A Machine Learning Approach to Forecasting Honey Production with Tree-Based Methods: Introduction

 \section{Introduction}

-Honeybees, \textit{Apis mellifera L.} species, are essential insects, playing a vital role in human society and contributing to the food system through pollinating numerous crops.
-Pollinators improve the production of 70\% of the globally most important crop species and, although the main cereal staple food is self-pollinated, influence 35\% of the global human food supply \citep{TSCHARNTKE2012}.
-The estimated annual economic value of honeybee pollination is in the order of billions, especially due to the key role in enhancing agriculture production and ensuring plant reproduction \citep{delaplane2000crop,millennium2005ecosystems,klein2007importance,garibaldi2014research,fao2018bees}.
+Honeybees are essential pollinators, playing a vital role in ecosystems and supporting food production by enabling the reproduction of many crop species.
+While staple cereals such as wheat and rice are primarily self-pollinated, pollinators still influence the yield and quality of over 70\% of the world’s most important crops, contributing to an estimated 35\% of the global human food supply \citep{TSCHARNTKE2012}.
+The estimated annual economic value of honeybee pollination amounts to several billion dollars annually, especially due to the key role in enhancing agriculture production and ensuring plant reproduction \citep{delaplane2000crop,millennium2005ecosystems,klein2007importance,garibaldi2014research,fao2018bees}.
 Therefore, the decline in honey production threatens food security, as less pollination leads to a reduced crop yield.
 Besides their role in crop pollination, honeybees are essential producers of honey, which is widely consumed for its health benefits.
-Honey production contributes to the economy, with the global honey market that was estimated to amount to over 8 billion in 2021.
+Honey production contributes significantly to the economy, with the global honey market valued at approximately USD 8.94 billion in 2023, according to a report by Fortune Business Insights.
+In Europe, the honey market generated revenues of around USD 3.36 billion in the same year, as estimated by Grand View Research.

+Europe represents a major hub for honey production and trade.
 With 20 million beehives and 218000 tons in 2022\footnote{\url{https://agriculture.ec.europa.eu/farming/animal-products/honey\_en}}, the European Union is the second largest honey producer after China.
 However, the former also imports a surplus of around 40\% of the amount of honey produced to cover domestic consumption, making imports greater than exports.
 The largest honey production is mainly located in Southern Europe, where climatic conditions are more favorable to beekeeping, as reported by the European Commission.